Call Now: (847) 796-6685

-We are a licensed caregiving agency here at Assisting Hands Home Care, which means there are a number of built-in benefits you as a potential client will receive by working with us.
-To better understand them, let’s first take a look at common alternatives:
+We are a licensed home agency here at Assisting Hands Home Care, which means there are a number of built-in benefits you as a potential client will receive when working with us.
+To understand them, let’s first take a look at common alternatives:

-- Informal Caregiving Services: This care is provided by a loved one.
+- Informal Home Care Services: This care is provided by a loved one.
 About 65 million Americans provide these services, and roughly 25% report they are in poor health.
 This is because of the added stressors involved with caring for a loved one while still taking care of other day-to-day responsibilities (such as providing for immediate family members and going to work).

 - Professional Care Provided by an Individual: Individual caregivers are helpful, but they have a disadvantage: they are only one person.
 If they need to cancel, you will be left scrambling to find a replacement.
 You are also responsible for hiring and firing these caregivers.

-When you work with a caregiving agency, you have a number of qualified caregivers to choose from, you do not need to worry about rescheduling, and your loved ones can benefit from a larger variety of services.
+When you work with a home care agency, you have a number of qualified caregivers to choose from, you do not need to worry about rescheduling, and your loved ones can benefit from a larger variety of services.

 Non-Medical Home Health Care

 Our Assisting Hands Home Care caregivers are qualified to help with any non-medical needs.
 We cannot provide injections or bandage changing services because our caregivers are not certified nurses, but we can assist with medication reminders and getting to and from doctor’s appointments, for example.
 Our caregivers are also trained in first aid and CPR and must pass a stringent screening process before working with clients.